 The area was once the site of a Rangitane pa called Te Motu o Poutoa.
 The site is elevated and has a great view over the city of Palmerston North, across the Manawatu flat lands and up to the Central Plateau.
 On a clear day, it's possible to see Mount Taranaki and Mount Ruapehu on the horizon.

-According to the New Zealand Historic Places Trust, most of the pa was destroyed when in 1962- 63 the Palmerston North City Council leveled the top of the hill to create a scenic look-out point which they named Anzac Park.
+According to the New Zealand Historic Places Trust, most of the pa was destroyed when in 1962- 63 the Kairanga County Council leveled the top of the hill to create a scenic look-out point which they named Anzac Park.
 The park was dedicated as a memorial to fallen soldiers from the local region.
 Anzac Park is the name seen on all the current signage.

 However, many locals have only ever referred to the area by its colloquial name, Pork Chop Hill.

 Former Palmerston North City Archivist, Ian Matheson, believed that the original Pork Chop Hill (look-out point) used to be closer to Massey University.
 The parking bay on Monro Hill, near the entrance to the present Maori Studies block, used to be known as Pork Chop and the name became transferred in the early 1960s when the car-park was developed at Anzac Park.
 Matheson remarked that “the site became a popular place for young people to get up to various social activities in their motor cars.”

 Although the location is still popular with the younger generation in their cars, vans and utes, there are plenty of others who visit just to contemplate the view, exercise, picnic, take ‘time-out’ or even reminisce about days gone by and times when this was the place to be when they were young.